-A concrete driveway is present in the front of the structure.
+A concrete driveway is present on the left side of the structure.
 Cracks and spalling were observed on the driveway.
 Surface defects in driveways develop and progress with age and are considered normal as long as they do not create a safety hazard.
 Sealing defects may help slow the rate of deterioration.